aya49/202105_sfu_cmpt_127/assignments/02/README.md

 ```
 $ make t1
 $ ./t1
-The product of our numbers is 12.
+The sum of our numbers is 8.
 The quotient of our numbers is 3.
 ```